northblue/skill-lab-php/README.md

 ## Purpose

-This repository aims to be a resourceful collection for PHP developers looking to sharpen their skills through practical problem-solving.is repository can save you a bit time and help you to become a better developer.
+This repository aims to be a resourceful collection for PHP developers looking to sharpen their skills through practical problem-solving.
+I hope this repository can save you a bit time and help you to become a better developer.